 Mental health in Black Cincinnati is done flying under the radar.
 It is time to educate ourselves and take action.

-May is Mental Health Awareness month.
+July is Minority Mental Health Awareness month.
 It is reported that 1 in 4 people in the world will be affected by mental or neurological disorders at some point in their lives.
-Even though mental health is only given consciousness for one month, it should be advocated for every day.
+Even though minority mental health is only given consciousness for one month, it should be advocated for every day.

 You may also like: What do you know about African American Human Trafficking?